aimicrocot/microcot-preset/README.md

 ╰►Microcot ~ best enabled selectively when you want to address him via OOC.
 A roleplayer and commentator, a cute zoomer with cat-like habits.
 Can slightly help with censor filters.
 Currently consists of 2 modules: one funny-cringe style, one more assistant-like

-╰►Russian language ~ enable if bots keep writing in English despite your Russian posts (lifehack: always duplicate foreign names in Russian in the character card so the model doesn't get confused)
+╰►RU/EN language ~ enable if bot keep writing in English/Russian despite your language posts (lifehack: always duplicate foreign names in Russian in the character card so the model doesn't get confused)

 ╰►Writing format ~ if you want, during Russian RP, to use straight quotes ("") instead of em dashes (—) and angle («») quotes (thanks @xvcrrd)

 ╰►Post up to 250 words ~ enable if, with or without the thinker, it writes wall-of-text responses (can write more than 250, but not too long)

 ╰►HTML/CSS & Kitten CSS ~ use with regex!
 Super-laconic but effective prompt, works like large ones and also generates images and sometimes interactive.
 Enable only when needed to avoid slowing the model down.
 If you get a strange result, delete the post and generate again.
 Want some seriously cool CSS?
-Set Reasoning to max.
-Suddenly pollinations ai made image generation paid, refusing to generate them for free, so I will be looking for an alternative
+Set Reasoning to max

 ╰►Info table RU & EN ~ enable when characters/locations/outfits change frequently